Mythology as Interpreted by Cybis

 Persephone III (the second Hall of Fame replica) is smaller, at 10.5” tall, and was an issue of 1500 introduced in either 1991, 1992 or spring 1993.
 Her price in November 1993 was $1850 and it is unlikely that more than a few were made.

 APHRODITE by CybisAphrodite, the goddess of love in Greek mythology, designed by Lynn Klockner Brown.
 She is 8 ½” tall, and was a declared edition of 750 in 1983 at $875.
-Ten years later her price had risen by $1000 and by 1995 she was $2250.
-It appears that they did indeed finish the edition because the #750 piece appeared for sale on eBay in November 2017 (for $199, dramatically illustrating how far the art porcelain market hath fallen.)

 In the 1980s Cybis launched a series called “Classical Impressions” that were at first made in plain white bisque to evoke the look of Parian.
 Among the first in the series were the two mythological characters below.

-LEDA AND THE SWAN by CybisLeda and the Swan was a 1986 limited edition of 500 which had an issue price of $1450 in white bisque as shown, which was the only available version initially.
+LEDA AND THE SWAN by CybisLeda and the Swan was a 1986 limited edition of 500, sculpted by Gertrude Fass, which had an issue price of $1450 in white bisque as shown, which was the only available version initially.
 By 1988 Cybis had added a separate “color” edition of only 200 priced at $2250, while increasing the white version to $1750.
 I have never seen a color version but would love to!
 Both editions were closed in the late 1990s.
 Although not a tall sculpture at only 9”high, the base is 13” wide.
 The story of Leda, Queen of Sparta, being visited by Jupiter/Zeus in the form of a swan was also the subject of a sonnet by William Butler Yeats.
 According to some versions of the myth, the offspring of this union was Helen of Troy.

-Speaking of that legendary beauty, see my Artist Profile of William Pae for photos of his gorgeous Helen of Troy sculpture model that was, sadly, never produced by Cybis.
+HELEN OF TROY by William Pae clay model for CybisSpeaking of that legendary beauty, see my Artist Profile of William Pae who created this beautiful Helen of Troy clay model that was, sadly, never produced by Cybis.

 ICARUS by CybisThe dynamic study of Icarus, the mortal who dared to fly too close to the sun on his manmade wings, is an impressive 19” tall to the topmost wingtip, about 15” deep front to back, and about 18” wide overall.
 He was an edition of 500 priced at $1800 at introduction in 1986 which increased by almost $200 in only two years.
-Like Leda, he was later also offered in color and, like her, both editions were closed in the late 1990s.
+Like Leda, he was later also offered in color and, like her, both editions were closed sometime in the 1990s.
 I have never seen a high-number example of this piece for sale and I am pretty sure that not many of either were made.
 Additional views of this piece are shown in the Classical Impressions post.

 This study is called Dream of Venus, introduced in 1988 as an addition to the Classical Impressions series.
 At 20” high, this Roman counterpart of Aphrodite is one of the tallest bust/torso sculptures created by the modern studio.
 Unlike Leda and Icarus, she was offered from the start in two colorways: a 500-piece white bisque edition for $950, and a 200-piece color version for $1475.
 In 1990 Cybis changed this to a single edition size of 500 in a choice of either bisque for $1275 or color for $1975.

-Cybis’ three other limited edition mythology-based studies were the hippocampus Sea King’s Steed ‘Oceania and Arion the Dolphin Rider (both shown in All at Sea with Cybis); Pegasus may be found flitting about amongst the Unicorns and Pegasi, and two centaurs cavort in Cybis Flights of Fantasy.
+ARION THE DOLPHIN RIDER by CybisOther limited edition mythology-based studies were the hippocampus Sea King’s Steed ‘Oceania’ and Arion the Dolphin Rider (details about both are found in All at Sea with Cybis).

 EROS Cupid Head by Cybis in standard color